-Play through the puzzles to find any potential problem areas for your class.
+- Play through the puzzles to find any potential problem areas for your class. - ■Make sure every student has a journal.

-- Loop The action of doing something over and over again. - Repeat Do something again
+- Loop The action of doing something over and over again. - Repeat To do something again.

 Briefly review with the class what loops are and why we use them.